-Marysia Ajzensztadt, also known as Miriam Eisenstadt, was a lyrical soprano born in 1921, daughter of renown conductor Dawid Eisenstadt.
-She sang at the venues Femina and Sztuka in the Warsaw ghetto, a very popular performer called "the nightingale of the ghetto" who was shot to death in Umschlagplatz in August 1942.
+Maria Ajzensztadt, also known as Miriam Eisenstadt, was a lyrical soprano born in 1921, daughter of the renown conductor Dawid Eisenstadt.
+An artist at the venues Femina and Sztuka in the Warsaw ghetto, she was a very popular performer called "the nightingale of the ghetto" who was shot to death in Umschlagplatz in August 1942.

 Already as a child, she displayed remarkable musical talents.
 Her father made sure that she received a proper musical education.
 She learned to play the piano under Maria (Miriam) Bar, a pianist co-directing the Warsaw Music Institute, and took lessons from Zbigniew Drzewiecki, one of the creators of the Chopin Competition.

 Though she would have made a great pianist, she was more attracted to singing – as she practised piano, she always hummed along to the tunes.
 She asked many times that her father, who led the Great Synagogue choir and the Nożyk’s synagogue choir in Warsaw, transfer her from piano class to a vocal class.
 After hesitating, he complied and eventually began to show her elements of the vocal repertoire.

 When she was still a schoolgirl, she would prepare programmes for cultural evenings, featuring her performances.
 Together with her father, who accompanied her on organs, she often gave informal concerts on family and social occasions.
 Typically their programme would be arranged in the following order: Marysia would start with Schubert’s songs, afterwards she would sing operatic arias and the programme would end with compositions taken from cantors’ repertoires.